Renondedju/Thttil/README.md

 * C++ header tool to add reflection to the language (eg. [Unreal Header Tool](https://docs.unrealengine.com/en-us/Programming/BuildTools))
 The real limit here is your imagination.

-**Ok nice, you convicted me, where do I learn how to use Thttil ?**
+**Ok nice, you convinced me, where do I learn how to use Thttil ?**

 Here is a link to the [wiki](https://github.com/Renondedju/Thttil/wiki), everything you need to know about Thttil is in here !